-This is a ranking of the best value conservative universities in the United States for 2017-2018.
+This is a ranking of the best value conservative universities in the United States.
 The sense in which conservative is used in this article is to indicate the political leanings of the university’s student body.
 Many universities have a wide range of political beliefs represented in the faculty, and as nonprofits most universities shy away from declaring any official political alignment.
 In this article we used resources like The Princeton Review and Niche (links below) which have done surveys of student bodies across the nation to determine which universities have the most conservative students.
 Ties were broken by awarding the higher rank to the university with the best 20 year net return on investment.
 Our ranking of the top value most conservative colleges includes public and private, religious and nonsectarian universities.
 More information on the methodology and sources can be found at the end of the article.

 #25.
 University of Alabama

 The University of Alabama is ranked #103 in national universities and #66 in best colleges for veterans among national universities.
 The thirteen colleges and schools at the University of Alabama include social work, law school, engineering, community health sciences, education, arts and sciences, and communication and information sciences.